This Swedish Meatball Pasta Bake is deliciously cozy comfort food. A family dinner that’s always a winner!

 - 1/2 lb. ground beef, I use 80/20

 In a large pot of salted water, cook pasta al dente according to package directions.
 Drain.
 Add pasta to a 9x13 baking dish (or similar size) sprayed with nonstick cooking spray.

 Heat butter in saute pan over medium heat.
 Add the finely chopped onions, salt, pepper, allspice and nutmeg.
 Saute for 5 minutes, stirring often.
 Add the minced garlic and cook for an additional 2 minutes.
 Turn the heat to medium-low and add the milk.
 Bring to a simmer.

 Place the bread crumbs in a large bowl.
 Take the onion mixture off the heat and pour over the breadcrumbs.
 Stir until combined.
 Mixture will resemble a thick paste.
 Let mixture cool.

 Place beef, pork and eggs in a large bowl.
 Add the bread crumb mixture and mix until evenly combined.
 Do not overmix or your meatballs will be tough.
 Form into 1-inch balls.
 I made about 30 meatballs.
+The half serving of meatballs will give you 15 meatballs.
 Refrigerate for 30 minutes.

 Preheat oven to 375 degrees.

 Heat 3 Tbsp. of olive oil in a large skillet over medium heat.
 Gently add the meatballs in batches (I added 10 meatballs at a time to skillet) and brown on all sides.
 Transfer meatballs to the 9x13 baking dish with the pasta.
 Drain extra grease from skillet.